expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 - 📲 fetch a native device push token so you can send push notifications with FCM and APNS,
 - 😎 fetch an Expo push token so you can send push notifications with Expo,
 - 📬 listen to incoming notifications,
-- 👆 listen to interactions with notifications (tapping or dismissing),
+- 👆 listen to interactions with notifications,
 - 🎛 handle notifications when the app is in foreground,
 - 🔕 imperatively dismiss notifications from Notification Center/tray,
 - 🗂 create, update, delete Android notification channels,